kubernetes/sig-release/release-team/role-handbooks/release-notes/README.md

 ### Week 11 (Begin of Code Freeze)

-- Create Google Doc for generated release notes and share with release-notes team
+- Create Google Doc for generated release notes and share with the release-notes team
 - Create [known issues issue](known-issues-bucket.md) in `kubernetes/kubernetes` to capture known issues for the release.
 - Share created doc with release-team
 - Send [an email to SIG-leads](sig-leads-email.md) to capture major themes from their SIG.